opentelekomcloud/terraform-provider-opentelekomcloud/opentelekomcloud/services/cce/addon-templates.md

 # Addon Templates

 Addon support configuration input depending on addon type and version.
-This page contains description of addon arguments for the cluster with most recent available k8s version `v1.17.9`.
+This page contains description of addon arguments for the cluster with available k8s version `v1.17.9`.

 Up to date reference of addon arguments for your cluster you can get using API for listing CCE addon templates at `https://<cluster_id>.cce.eu-de.otc.t-systems.com/api/v3/addontemplates`, where `<cluster_id>` is ID of the created